tildejustin/1.16.1-yarn/README.md

 Yarn uses Gradle to provide a number of utility tasks for working with the mappings.

 ### `yarn`
-[`setupYarn`](#setupYarn) and download and launch the latest version of [Enigma](https://github.com/FabricMC/Enigma) automatically configured to use the merged jar and the mappings.
+Setup and download and launch the latest version of [Enigma](https://github.com/FabricMC/Enigma) automatically configured to use the merged jar and the mappings.

-Compared to launching Enigma externally, the gradle task adds a name guesser plugin that automatically map enums and a few constant field names.
+Compared to launching Enigma externally, the gradle task adds a name guesser plugin that automatically maps enums and a few constant field names.

+### `yarnUnpicked`
+Same as above, but unpicks the constants and launches Enigma with them.
+Can be a little bit slower to get going.

+### `yarnCommon`
+Same as `yarn`, but will only show common classes.

 ### `build`
 Build a GZip'd archive containing a tiny mapping between official (obfuscated), [intermediary](https://github.com/FabricMC/intermediary), and yarn names ("named") and packages enigma mappings into a zip archive..